-But after a quiet, cwtchy, Christmas, a nice, neat New Year, and an anticipated slow start 2021 that may see us in this queer quarantine until Summer, I’ve finally attacked the Attic.
+But after a quiet, cwtchy, Christmas, a living it large in London New Year, and a slow start 2022 sending us into queer quarantine again, I’ve finally attacked the Attic.

 And wow, those pre-pandemic years of trips, treats, and travel, certainly saw me splash out – sometimes on stuff twice because I forgot I’d bought it!

 Not like I’m going to wear much of it though is it, as my crazy Covid-19 routine involves moving from the kitchen to sofa and then up the wooden stairs to nights of Netflix and Chill.

 In fact, I’ve spent most of the last nine months either power suited and booted for the office looking like I’m going for an interview everyday.

 Or in my scruffiest Trackie, tattiest T shirt and faithful Birkenstocks looking like I’m homeless – there’s just no in between.